Everything you need to be exams ready.

 There is a fee to resit or resubmit.
 If you cannot pay this fee due to financial hardship, please get in touch so we can discuss your options and financial support available.

 This is when you ask the exam board to reconsider their decision.
-To appeal, you need to get in touch with your School within 7 calendar days of the release of your results.
+To appeal, you need to get in touch with your School.
 The Advice Service | Kent Students’ Union can support you with appeals.

 This is when you redo the whole module or equivalent number of credits in the next academic year.